IntelRealSense/librealsense/examples/pose-apriltag/readme.md

 This sample demonstrates streaming image data at 30Hz using an synchronous pipeline and running Apriltag detection on the image data on a separate thread.
 The Apriltag detection is done on a lower rate than the image streaming rate.

+## Dependency

+This sample requires the [Apriltag library](https://github.com/AprilRobotics/apriltag) installed in either at default location by the library or path specified in cmake variable `CMAKE_PREFIX_PATH`.

 ## Expected Output

 The application will calculate and print the detected apriltag pose relative to the camera.